 Anna cocked her jaw, nodding reassurance to herself while she averted her mother's gaze.
 "It'll fit.
 I measured the room."

 "No, an oversized single."

-"O-Oh…how nice," Mrs. Summers stuttered, still examining the splintered room.
-She turned to Anna.
+"Oh…how nice," Mrs. Summers said, still examining the splintered room.
 "And where will Elsa sleep?" she asked, spitting out Elsa's name like it held a foul taste in her mouth.
 "Under a rock somewhere with the rest of her kind?"

 "In an oversized single?"
-Elsa cried incredulously from her seat on the ladder, her hands falling into her lap.
+Elsa cried from the ladder, her hands falling into her lap.

-"I'm positive we'll be comfortable," Anna said silkily, winking at Elsa suggestively.
+"I'm positive we'll be comfortable," Anna said silkily, winking at her.

-Mrs. Summers leaned out of the bedroom and hugged her daughter's arm.
-"I-It's a wonderful idea, darling," she said with halfhearted enthusiasm.
+Mrs. Summers hugged her daughter's arm.
+"It's a wonderful idea, darling," she said with halfhearted enthusiasm.